GitOfTheseus/addressee_estimation_ijcnn23/A_FEATURES_EXTRACTION/README.md

 # 07_merging_dataset.py

 Brief description:
 This codes creates the final dataset with the files structured correctly to allow the training of the model.
+This code copies the .jpg files of the speaker's face and the .npy files of the speaker's pose into the emtpy structure of folders /dataset_slots that you can find in https://zenodo.org/doi/10.5281/zenodo.10711587
+The ten empty subfolders of /dataset_slots represent the ten slots of the Vernissage Corpus.
+Within them, data will be copied in two new subfolders: .jpg in /face_s and .npy in /pose_s

 It takes in input: